Topology-optimized distributed 3d anisotropic Raman emission: Methods

 \subsection{Hotspots and lengthscale constraints}

 SERS topology optimization requires a minimum-lengthscale constraint, both by the density smoothing $\tilde \rho$ above and by more explicit manufacturing constraints~\cite{zhou2015minimum,arrieta2025hyperparameter,hammond2021photonic}, to suppress field singularities (hotspots) arising from sharp tips.
 In particular, the $\int|\vect{E}|^4$ objective otherwise favors geometric singularities where fields diverge (with increasing mesh resolution) in a non-integrable way, leading to an unattainable diverging Raman response~\cite{yao2023designing}.
-We employ a common minimum-lengthscale constraint formulation~\cite{zhou2015minimum}, recently updated to simplify its implementation in conjunction with SSP~\cite{hammond2025unifying,arrieta2025hyperparameter}, imposing a minimum linewidth of $20$\,nm on both solid and void regions.
 In 3d, this effect is more pronounced than in previous 2d studies~\cite{yao2023designing}: the field near a 3d conical tip scales as $r^{t-1}$ for the radius $r$ and tip parameter $t(\varepsilon,\phi)$, leading to an integral $\int |\vect{E}|^4 r^2 dr \sim r^{4t-1}$, which diverges for $t < 1/4$~\cite{andersen1978field,idemen2003confluent,meixner1972behavior,yao2023designing}.
 In contrast, a 2d corner has weaker $r^{4t-2}$ scaling, and only leads to a diverging $\int|\vect{E}|^4$ for metals at a particular corner angle~\cite{yao2023designing}.
 Without any regularization, we find that TO leads to many artificial hotspots~\cite{hammond2024thesis_ian}, even from the ``roughness'' of the FEM mesh itself.
 Arbitrarily sharp tips are not readily manufacturable, and ultimately the field divergences are regularized by nonlocal quantum effects at lengthscales $\lesssim 10$\,nm~\cite{eguiluz1976hydrodynamic, boardman1982electromagnetic}.
 These do not converge with resolution.
+We employ a common minimum-lengthscale constraint formulation~\cite{zhou2015minimum}, recently updated to simplify its implementation in conjunction with SSP~\cite{hammond2025unifying,arrieta2025hyperparameter}, imposing a minimum linewidth of $20$\,nm on both solid and void regions.
 Fortunately, we find that by imposing a lengthscale regularization, and especially by imposing explicit manufacturing constraints on the minimum lengthscale (which can otherwise be violated by the nonlinear projection $\hat{\rho}$ of the smoothed density $\tilde \rho$~\cite{hammond2025unifying}), we can force TO to restrict itself to physically attainable SERS structures lacking sharp tips.
 (Nor does the optimization seem to get ``stuck'' at intermediate steps violating the constraints.)
 For 2d-patterned constant cross-section 3d structures, there are $90^\circ$ sharp ``2d'' corners at the top and bottom edges of the pattern, but this does not lead to a diverging $\int|\vect{E}|^4$ for either our dielectric materials (where 2d singularities are always integrable~\cite{yao2023designing}) or our metallic material (where this is the wrong angle for a non-integrable singularity~\cite{yao2023designing}).
+Our previous work~\cite{hammond2024thesis_ian} explores experiments varying minimum-lengthscale constraints; as the prescribed length scale decreases, optimized metallic features sharpen.